cimbul/tartan-os/README.md

 ## Dependencies

-Builds and tests on macOS and Linux, but the process for launching the UEFI bootloader is more involved on Linux.
+Tested on macOS and Linux.

 * Rust 1.47.0 _nightly_ toolchain, for better cross-compilation features in Cargo
 * [QEMU](https://www.qemu.org/) 5.0
-* Some additional requirements for the UEFI launcher script, documented below.
+* bash, for the UEFI launcher script

 In order to edit the ACPI parser integration tests, you will also need tools documented at [acpi/tests/parse/README.md](acpi/tests/parse/).